-This position with optimise the grip and comfort of the mask.
+This position will optimise the comfort of the goggles

 CARE - PRECAUTIONS

-- rinsing your mask (only if necessary) by simply dipping it in water
+- rinsing your goggles (only if necessary) by simply dipping them in water

 - avoiding directing powerful jets of water at the inner surface of the lenses.

-- storing the mask in its case after each session to prevent damage to the lenses (on the inner surface there is an anti-fog coating and on the outer surface to prevent scratches).
+- storing the goggles in their case after each session to prevent damage to the lenses (on the inner surface as there is an anti-fog coating and on the outer surface to prevent scratches)

-- not exposing it to temperatures of over 60°c.
+- not exposing them to temperatures of over 60°C

-Complies with standard: Q/BT 4734 - 2014, all Nabaiji swimming goggles and masks protect against harmful UVA and UVB rays when used normally, regardless of the lens tint.
+Complies with standard: Q/BT 4734 - 2014, all Nabaiji swimming goggles protect against harmful UVA and UVB rays when used normally, regardless of the lens tint.